8 Risks You Missed During COVID-19

 Since the 1990s, many glaciers around the world have been rapidly melting.
 A study supported by NASA and the European Space Agency has revealed a shocking observation – Greenland and Antarctica are losing ice six times faster than they were in the 1990s.
 The two regions have lost 6.4 trillion tonnes of ice between 1992-2018.
 Resulting meltwater has increased global sea levels by 17.8mm.

 The current scale and speed of ice loss, if not stopped, will be on track to match the “worst-case scenario” of the IPCC’s AR5.
-Together, this will add another 17cm to the current forecast of 71cm of sea level rise (SLR) by end of century, putting 400mn people at risk of annual coastal flooding.
+Together, this will add another 17cm of sea level rise (SLR) by end of century, putting 400mn people at risk of annual coastal flooding.

 Moreover, for the first time, scientists have discovered the presence of warm water beneath Antarctica’s fastest melting glaciers – the Thwaites Glaciers or known as the “doomsday glacier”.
 If these waters are causing glacier melt in Thwaites, it could release a mass of water roughly the size of Great Britain or Florida, and raise global sea levels by nearly 1m.